Private graph colouring with limited defectiveness: Introduction and related work

 \subsection{Roadmap}

-In section \ref{sec:lower_bound}, we prove the following lower bound: a $c$-edge colouring algorithm for the class of graphs of $n$ nodes of degree at most $\Delta$ must have a defectiveness at least $d = \Omega \left(\frac{\log n}{\log c+\log \Delta}\right)$.
+In section \ref{sec:lower_bound}, we prove the following lower bound: any algorithm that $c$-vertex colour with high probability graphs of $n$ nodes of degree at most $\Delta$ must have a defectiveness at least $d \in \Omega \left(\frac{\log n}{\log c+\log \Delta}\right)$.
 The proof builds on the following idea: Given a valid $(c, d)$-defective colouring on a graph $G$, if there exist $d+2$ nodes of the same colour, then there is a $(d+1)$-neighbouring graph to $G$ on which this colouring is invalid: namely, connecting these $d+2$ nodes into a star.
 This can be used to upper-bound the probability of any colouring producing $d+2$ nodes of the same colour.
 However, if $c<\frac{n}{d+1}$, then for any valid $(c,d)$-defective colouring there \emph{must} exist $d+2$ nodes of the same colour.
 Combining these two observations yields our lower bound.

 In section \ref{sec:algorithms}, we propose a simple colouring algorithm.
 With Chernoff bounds and a random colouring, we can get defectiveness $\Omega(\log n)$, so we minimise the number of colours used, which results in a $\epsilon$-edge differentially private $\left(O\left(\frac{\Delta}{\log n}+\frac{1}{\epsilon}\right), O\left(\log n\right)\right)$ colouring.